Trump’s Mideast peace envoy set to leave the White House

 WASHINGTON (AP) — The Trump administration official tasked with developing a plan to bring peace between Israel and the Palestinians is leaving the White House.

 Jason Greenblatt, Trump’s special representative for international negotiations, will depart the administration in the coming weeks, the White House said Thursday.
-The former Trump Organization lawyer had been leading the effort to devise the oft-delayed peace plan, and his departure casts further doubt on the proposal’s future.
+The former Trump Organization lawyer had been leading the effort to devise the oft-delayed peace plan.
+His departure casts further doubt on the proposal’s future.

 The White House says the peace plan is complete but will not be released until at least after this month’s Israeli elections.
 The plan already is facing rejection by Palestinian officials, who object to strengthening ties between the U.S. and Israel.